 - ANTH 372 - Anthropological Theory and Archaeological Praxis

-- ANTH 374 - Anthropology of Media: Mass-Mediated Cultures
+- ANTH 374 - Media, Community, Crisis: Mass-Mediated and Digital Cultures

 - ANTH 378 - Social Theory of Everyday Life (RI)

 "Research Intensive" learning activities that are not attached to courses should be discussed with and approved by a student's anthropology advisor.
 For example, cultural anthropologists take seriously the idea of fieldwork and participant observation over an extended period of time, and often in places where one engages significant cultural differences.
 Therefore, students are encouraged to seek anthropology-approved off-campus study opportunities that feature: home stays, coursework in a second language, independent research projects, and/or different community service learning opportunities.
 Students are also encouraged to seek off-campus opportunities that involve ethnographic or archaeological fieldwork, or work in museum exhibits.
 All research intensive activities form part of students' cumulative curricular experience that will prepare them for the senior thesis seminar.

 To meet the Research Intensive component outside of courses, students may seek approval from their anthropology adviser to satisfy this area with one of the following activities:

 Interning in Colgate's Longyear Museum of Anthropology during the academic year or summer.

 Working with faculty on funded summer research projects (subject to department approval)

 Participating in other off-campus anthropology approved programs that involve opportunities for substantial experiential learning and/or independent research (subject to department approval).
 See Off-Campus Study for more information.

 Gaining service learning experience through a summer internship (subject to department approval)